Rowing Canada Aviron Rules of Racing will be in effect unless otherwise noted in official event information.

 - All participants must be registered members in good standing with their national governing organization, i.e. Rowing Canada Aviron or US Rowing .

-- All competitors, regardless of nationality are eligible for championship medals.
+- All rowers, regardless of nationality, are eligible for awards.

-- A competitor may compete as a Master in the year in which he or she attains the age of 21.
+- A rower may compete as a Master in the year in which they attain the age of 21.

-- Composite crews are welcome provided they are identified at the time of regatta registration.
+- Composite crews are welcome provided they are identified at the time of regatta registration and allowed by local Public Health orders.
 Individuals may represent only one club at the regatta.

-- The blade of all club oars and sculls need not be painted in club colours.
+- Uniforms and the blades of all club oars and sculls do not need to be in club colours.